<img alt="" src="https://secure.heat6have.com/192007.png" style="display:none;">

 Hybrid Healthcare Issues

 Like healthcare-based PBM and pharmacy acquisitions, these hybrids raise conflict of interest concerns.
 The protective barrier gatekeeping provides against preferential treatment ceases to exist once the two services merge beneath one company.
 Protecting patient interests loses priority.
-The incentive for transparency decreases as priority shifts to retaining as much profit as possible through practices like spread pricing, where the difference in charges is pocketed by the PBM.
-No hospice pharmacy-PBM currently on the market discloses reimbursement and revenue to hospice clients, which means that hospices wonder year-to-year whether they are getting the best pricing or not.
 When a power imbalance persists, accountability is forced upon the client paying the bill and no one else.
 After staffing, pharmacy and PBM services account for a hospice’s second-biggest expense, and therein lies its crippling potential.

 EMR integration resulted in mail-order pharmacy becoming the default medication ordering and fulfillment system for healthcare and hospice organizations.
 While beneficial for pharmacy-PBMs, mail-order doesn't equally benefit time-sensitive hospice patients whose comfort depends on prompt symptom relief.
 Only one hospice pharmacy-PBM delivers the same day, and the rest deliver the next day at best.
 For a newly admitted hospice patient requiring morphine, next day delivery is incompatible with exceptional patient care.